Merchant's mark

 A merchant's mark is an emblem or device adopted by a merchant, and placed on goods or products sold by him in order to keep track of them, or as a sign of authentication.
 It may also be used as a mark of identity in other contexts.

 History

 Ancient use

 Merchants' marks are as old as the sealings of the third millennium BCE found in Sumer that originated in the Indus Valley.
 Impressions of cloth, strings and other packing material on the reverse of tags with seal impressions indicate that the Harappan seals were used to control economic administration and trade.
 Amphorae from the Roman Empire can sometimes be traced to their sources from the inscriptions on their handles.
 Commercial inscriptions in Latin, known as tituli picti, appear on Roman containers used for trade.
-The Indus sign corpus is considered by some scholars to be a body of merchants' marks used in trade administration.
-This is suggested by the short length of the inscriptions and their concentration on seals and other mercantile items.